not-only-code/qtranslate-slug/readme.txt

 == Installation ==
-**This plugins requires [Qtranslate](http://wordpress.org/extend/plugins/qtranslate/) or [mqTranslate](https://wordpress.org/plugins/mqtranslate/) installed previously, if not, it will not activate.**
+**This plugins requires [qTranslate-x](https://wordpress.org/plugins/qtranslate-x/) installed previously, if not, it will not activate.**

 1. Upload `qtranslate-slug` to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.